From Garelochhhead to Arrochar and Tarbet: 20.5km, 12.7 miles; ascent about 490m.

 After a rather bleak and inauspicious start, the American Road soon begins to give outstanding views to the south and west over the huge 'HM Naval Base Clyde' and Garelochhead while to the north west the knobbly outline of the ironically named Argyll's Bowling Green looms up offering a foretaste of the magnificant mountain scenery to come.
 The pronounced gap in the 'Bowling Green' known as 'The Dukes pass' was indeed used in the past by the Dukes of Argyll when journeying between Inveraray Castle and the royal court in Strirling or Edinburgh.
 The impressive castle recently featured as 'Duneagles Castle' in a Christmas Day episode of 'Downton Abbey'.

 Emerging from the northern end of the training area in Glen Douglas near Creagan Sithe, turn 2nd right at grid ref 274002 onto the minor road (careful not to confuse it with the military road which runs parallel to the public road).
 Within a few metres cross the West Highland railway before turning left onto a gated landrover track.
 Soon, superb views open up across Loch Long to the "Arrochar Alps" and this is perhaps the most scenic section of the Three Lochs Way.
 The abandoned and recently excavated 'fermtoun' of High Morelaggan is worth a short detour (signed) down and through the railway sheep creep at grid ref.
 278015.
 Arrochar is reached after 5km and Tarbet after 7.5km.

-Shortly after the bridge over the Tighness Burn a signpost indicates the access to Arrochar is available near Tighness via a 'sheep creep' under the railway at grid ref.
-297035 via a a greatly improved path to Church Road.
+Shortly after the bridge over the Tighness Burn a signpost indicates the access to Arrochar is available near Tighness via a low headroom 'sheep creep' under the railway at grid ref.
+297035 via a greatly improved path to Church Road.

-The main route continues along the landrover to Tarbet , which is reached after a further 2.5 km or so.
+The main route continues along the landrover track to Tarbet, which is reached after a further 2.5 km or so.
 As you near Tarbet look out for the heritage trail information panel that tells some of the history of the area.
 An obvious landmark on the north side of the glen as you approach Tarbet is the old Ballyhennan Church (now Slanj Restaurant and local shop) which marks the northern end of this section of the Three Lochs Way.

 Our Funding Partners